wnameless/json-base/README.md

 json-base
 =============
-A set of Java interfaces which decouples JSON implementations such as Jackson and Gson...
+A set of Java interfaces which decouples JSON implementations such as Jackson, org.json and Gson...

 ## Purpose
-To avoid JSON conversion between different JSON libararies(Jackson, Gson...) in any JSON cosuming Java method by creating generic JSON data intefaces which cover the common JSON data behavior.
+To avoid JSON conversion between different JSON libraries(Jackson, org.json, Gson...) in any JSON consuming Java method by creating generic JSON data interfaces which cover the common JSON data behavior.

 Java 9 Module is supported after v1.1.0, but the minimal Java version is remained Java 8.
 ## Maven Repo